kstep/rust-bare-websocket/README.md

 }
 ```

-That's pretty much of it, actually.
+That's pretty much all of it, actually.